d0wnlore/blackpool/README.md

 # ⚫️ Blackpool

-> Onchain blocklist of phishing websites, contributed by the Ethereum community and with tipping support.
+> Eternal (onchain) damnation of crypto phishing websites.
+Blackpool is an open and decentralized blocklist of phishing websites, maintained and supported by the Ethereum community.

 ## Getting Started